ember-learn/ember-blog/source/2020-09-25-the-ember-times-issue-164.md

 👋 Emberistas! 🐹

 Hacktoberfest + The Ember Times ✍️,
-A new reference page for Ember CLI commands 🔖, migrating off of mixins in Ember Octane 👋, async data and autotracking in Ember Octane ✨, autotracking developer experience 🔥,
+a new reference page for Ember CLI commands 🔖, migrating off of mixins in Ember Octane 👋, async data and autotracking in Ember Octane ✨, autotracking developer experience 🔥,